asodeur/numba-passthru/README.md

 Given the implementation above `TesteeType` is immutable from `nopython` (`make_attribute_wrapper` creates read-only attributes).
 If you made a pass-through type mutable from `nopython` you had to make sure to reflect changes back to the Python object in the boxer.
-However, given the [experience with reflected lists and sets](http://numba.pydata.org/numba-doc/latest/reference/deprecation.html#deprecation-of-reflection-for-list-and-set-types) there are good reasons to be careful with this.
+However, given the [experience with reflected lists and sets](http://numba.pydata.org/numba-doc/latest/reference/deprecation.html#deprecation-of-reflection-for-list-and-set-types) there are good reasons to be careful about this.

 Upward compatibility notice
 ---------------------------